 Great for Long–Term Goals: ULIP is a viable option to meet your long-term goals like buying a new car or a house, marriage, etc. mainly because the amount gets compounded.
 The net returns are even higher at the end of 5 years compared to having a zero investment and retaining the amount in the fixed deposit amount or a savings account.

 Create Corpus for Family’s Needs: The opportunity to earn market-type returns through ULIPs helps to create a huge corpus or fund for your future.
 Eventually, this amount can be used for your and your family’s betterment, the child’s future, and marriage.

 Financial Security after Retirement: If you are planning to build a corpus for your retirement, ULIP can be a wise decision because of high returns that you get.

 Income Tax Benefits: As a policyholder, you are eligible for tax exemption under Section 80C of the Income Tax Act, 1961 for the premium you pay towards the policy (up to Rs.1.5 lakh a year).
 Moreover, the returns that you earn out of the policy are exempted from income tax under Section 10(10D) of the Income Tax Act.

 Free-look period is the time within which you can cancel the plan and opt out of the same.
 This period generally starts from the policy date and lasts for a period of 15- 30 days.

 Q2.
 Can I partially withdraw money from my ULIP plan?

-A lock-in period in a ULIP plan is the time for which the money invested in a ULIP fund is locked and cannot be taken out.
-It generally consists of a period of 5 years post which you can go for partial withdrawals.
+Lock-in period in a ULIP plan is the time for which the money invested in a ULIP fund is locked and cannot be withdrawn.
+The usual lock-in period for ULIPs is 5 years after which you can go for partial withdrawals.

 Q4.
 Will I get my premium back if I opt out of the policy within the free-look period?

 Yes.
-If you do so in the free-look period, company will return the premium paid although, it may deduct applicable fees and taxes on the same.
+If you do so in the free-look period, company will return the premium paid after deducting the applicable fees and taxes on the same.